Skip to main content

 Source

-pub async fn active_sessions(&self) -> Vec<SessionId>
+pub fn active_sessions(&self) -> Vec<SessionId>

 Returns SessionIds of all currently active sessions.